ServiceNow - Update Tickets

 - Ticket Comments - Free-form text to add as a comment in the ServiceNow ticket.

-For more details about other Enforcement Actions available, see Action Library.
+For more details about other enforcement actions available, see Action Library.